MizaGBF/GBFAP/readme.md

 3. Change line 2 of `anime.js`: From `var AnimeLocal = false;` to `var AnimeLocal = true;`

 You can now host the project in the way you prefer.
-To later add new characters, simply do `python updater.py -download`.
+Be sure to run `python updater.py -init` at least once.
+I recommend emptying the `json` folder and run `python updater.py -download`.

 ### You DON'T want to host the assets
 1. Copy this repo.